sonatype-nexus-community/nexus-iq-chrome-extension/README.md

    <br/>
 3. Navigate to one of the pages that the extension is compatible with (see the detailed list below).
    <br/>
-4. Click on the Blue Sonatype Logo...
+4. Click on the Blue Sonatype Logo...<br/>
    <img src="images/Extension_lodash_-_npm_4.17.9.png" alt="Extension Lodash 4.17.9" width="300"/>
    <br/>
-   4.1 ...The solution will think for a second and show the Sonatype hexagon log while it retrieves the data...Then show the Data.
+   4.1 ...The solution will think for a second and show the Sonatype hexagon log while it retrieves the data...Then show the Data.<br/>
    <img src="images/Extension_thinking_icon.png" alt="Extension Thinking Icon" width="300"/>
    <br/>
-5. Component Information
+5. Component Information<br/>
    <img src="images/Extension_Component_info.png" alt="Extension Componen Info" width="300"/>
    <br/>
 6. Security Information
-   The security data is presented in a list with clickable sections for each vulnerability.
+   The security data is presented in a list with clickable sections for each vulnerability.<br/>
    <img src="images/Extension_Security.png" alt="Extension Security List" width="300"/>
    <br/>
 7. Security Details
    The security details for each vulnerability is available.
-Click on the reference to display the security details.
+Click on the reference to display the security details.<br/>
    <img src="images/Extension_Vulnerability_Detail.png" alt="Extension Vulnerability Detail" width="300"/>
    <br/>
 8. Remediation
-   The version history is available for each component.
+   The version history is available for each component.<br/>
    <img src="images/Extension_VersionHistoryGraph.png" alt="Extension Version History" width="300"/>
    <br/>
 9. Remediation Guidance
    The remediation guidance API has been added.
 The recommended fix version will be listed at the top of the screen.
    <br/>
-10. License Information
+10. License Information<br/>
     <img src="images/Extension_Licensing.png" alt="Extension Licensing" width="300"/>
     <br/>
 11. Unsupported page.